1988 American League Championship Series: Game 1

 In an interview conducted before Game 1, José Canseco denied reports in that day's Washington Post by baseball reporter Thomas Boswell that he had used steroids.
 Canseco was supported in this denial by former slugger Reggie Jackson.

-The opening game in Fenway Park pitted Bruce Hurst against Oakland's newfound ace, Dave Stewart.
+The opening game, in Fenway Park, pitted Bruce Hurst against Oakland's newfound ace, Dave Stewart.
 The game was scoreless until the fourth when Canseco, coming off the first 40–40 season in major league history, drilled a homer to give the A's a 1-0 lead.
 It stayed that way until the seventh.
 In the bottom of the seventh, Jim Rice walked and gave way to pinch-runner Kevin Romine.
 Jody Reed reached when Stewart hit him with a pitch.
 A single by Rich Gedman loaded the bases with one out and Stewart gave way to reliever Rick Honeycutt.
-Honeycutt induced a line out to left field by Wade Boggs that plated Romine and tied the game at one.
-Marty Barrett grounded out and the game was tied after seven innings.
+Honeycutt induced a line out to left field by Wade Boggs that plated Romine and tied the game, 1-1.
+Marty Barrett grounded out and the game remained tied after seven innings.

-A Carney Lansford double and a Dave Henderson single gave the A's a 2–1 lead, and Dennis Eckersley held on for the save as the A's prevailed, 2–1.
+A Carney Lansford double and a Dave Henderson single gave the A's a 2–1 lead, and Dennis Eckersley held on for the save as the A's prevailed.
 Hurst went the distance allowing only six hits and two runs but wound up with the loss, while Honeycutt got the win.

 The victory gave the A's a 1–0 series lead.